-Extensions of cost report due dates are limited to those requested for good cause.
-Good cause refers to extreme circumstances that are beyond the control of the contracted provider and for which adequate advance planning and organization would not have been of any assistance.
-HHSC Rate Analysis must receive requests for extensions prior to the due date of the cost report.
-The extension request must be made by the provider (owner or authorized signor).
+Extensions of accountability report due dates are limited to those requested for good cause.
+Good cause refers to extreme circumstances that are beyond the control of the contracted provider and for which adequate planning and organization would not have been of any assistance.
+HHSC Rate Analysis must receive requests for extensions prior to the due date of the accountability report.
+The extension request must be sent to: radcostreportverification@hhsc.state.tx.us by the provider (owner or authorized signor).
 The extension request must clearly explain the necessity for the extension and specify the extension due date being requested.
-Failure to file an acceptable cost report by the original cost report due date because of the denial of a due date extension request constitutes an administrative contract violation.
+Failure to file an acceptable accountability report by the original accountability report due date because of the denial of a due date extension request constitutes an administrative contract violation.
 In the case of an administrative contract violation, procedural guidelines and informal reconsideration and/or appeal processes are specified in §355.111.